DynamicGenetics/Epicosm_legacy/README.md

 You must provide 2 further files in the folder with the Epicosm executable:
 1. a list of user screen names in a file called `user_list`.
 The user list must be a plain text file, with a single username (twitter screen name) per line.
 2. Twitter API credentials.
 Please see the file in this repository for a template.
-This file must be called `credentials.py`.
+This file must be called `credentials.txt`.

 Then you can run the suitable executable, `./epicosm_linux` or